Skip to main content

 Common questions

-Can I claim a P800 refund online straight away?
+How do I claim a P800 refund online?

-If your P800 says you can claim online, you can usually do so straight away.
-If it says HMRC will send a cheque automatically or gives a different route, follow those instructions instead.
+Yes, if your P800 says you can claim online.
+If your letter says HMRC will send a cheque automatically or gives a different route, follow the instructions on the letter instead.

 What details might I need?